Online Resources & Scholarships for LPN Students

 Caroline E. Holt Nursing Scholarship

-The Daughters of the American Revolution (DAR) provides this nursing scholarship to nursing students who have been accepted into or are currently enrolled in an accredited nursing school program.
-Financial need as well as moral character evidenced by volunteer work are required.
+The Daughters of the American Revolution (DAR) offers this scholarship to nursing students who have been accepted into or are currently enrolled in an accredited nursing school program.
+Demonstrated financial need and moral character (evidenced by volunteer work) are required.

 Amount: $2,500

-The Foundation of the National Student Nurses’ Association (FNSNA) presents this scholarship to students with demonstrated financial need enrolled and matriculated in a state-approved school of nursing and actively engaged in community health activities and/or nursing organizations.
+This scholarship is open to students enrolled and matriculated in a state-approved school of nursing program (including LPN/LVN programs).
+Must demonstrate financial need and active engagement in community health activities and/or nursing organizations.

 Madeline Pickett (Halbert) Cogswell Nursing Scholarship

-Presented by the Daughters of the American Revolution (DAR), this scholarship is for students enrolled or accepted in an accredited school of nursing.
-The applicant must also be a member or descendant of an NSDAR member or be eligible for NSDAR membership.
+This Daughters of the American Revolution-sponsored scholarship is available to students enrolled in or accepted to a nursing program (including LPN/LVN programs) at an accredited school.
+The applicant must also be an NSDAR member or descendant of a member, or eligible for NSDAR membership.

 Amount: $2,500